bloch-elkouby-lab/website/team/contact.md

 ## Current Openings

-We are actively recruiting research assistants as of April 10, 2026.
-In addition to applicants we have recruited this round, we anticipate further recruiting potentially 2–5 junior RAs for volunteer positions.
+We are not recruiting research assistants as of April 25, 2026.

-Our lab is preparing to launch two large-scale studies in September 2026.
-Accordingly, we are seeking two senior RAs who may serve as team leads for these projects.
-The senior RA positions will be selected specifically for the upcoming studies, based on applicants’ experience, skills, and alignment of their research interests with the projects.

-Applications will be reviewed on a rolling basis.

 ## Application Instructions
 Please title your email "RA Application: [Your Name]" (e.g., "RA Application: Jimmy P. Chen") and include the following materials: